AdaCore/spark2014/docs/lrm/source/mapping-spec.rst

   RavenSPARK patterns
   ~~~~~~~~~~~~~~~~~~~

-  The Ravenscar profile for tasking is not yet supported in |SPARK|.
+  The Ravenscar profile for tasking is not yet supported in SPARK 2014.
   Mapping examples will be added here in future.